devbisme/pygmyhdl/README.rst

 .. image:: https://img.shields.io/pypi/v/pygmyhdl.svg
         :target: https://pypi.python.org/pypi/pygmyhdl

+**PygMyHDL is no longer supported or maintained because it depends upon the ``byteplay3`` module which is only compatible with Python 3.5.**

 PygMyHDL is a thin wrapper around `MyHDL <myhdl.org>`_.
 MyHDL lets you design and simulate digital hardware using Python.
 PygMyHDL does the same thing,